celo-org/docs/blog/05-22-23-celo-security-considerations/celo-security-considerations.md

 13. Monitor for suspicious activities

-  - Use a logging and monitoring library like `Sentry` `winston` or `LogRocket` to monitor your dApp for suspicious activities.
+  - Use a logging and monitoring library like `Sentry` `Winston` or `LogRocket` to monitor your dApp for suspicious activities.
 For example, you can use tis code to log a message whenever a user logs in:

 ```Solidity
 const winston = require('winston');